davenquinn/xenoliths/paper/text/figure-captions.md

 ‌(a) Recalculated whole-rock trace elements for xenolith samples [@tbl:trace_elements_table] presented with best-fitting modeled compositions for depleted peridotite and enriching fluid, using the model discussed in text.
-Normal mid-ocean ridge basalt (NMORB) rare-earth composition is from @Sun1989, and the range presented for alkali basalts is compiled from a suite of Mojave-desert samples measured by @Farmer1995.
-These fields are presented for comparison with the modeled composition of the enriching fluids, which closely resemble alkali basalt for all samples.
+The rare-earth compositions of normal mid-ocean ridge basalt (NMORB) [@Sun1989] and alkali basalt [@Farmer1995] are presented for comparison with the modeled composition of the enriching fluids, which closely resemble alkali basalt for all samples.
-The calculated re-enriching fluid composition for sample CK-2 is not shown because this sample is not depleted relative to modeled values.
+Sample CK-2 shows no excess enrichment, and a hypothetical re-enriching fluid composition is not calculated.
 (b) REE depletion and re-enrichment trends for xenolith samples derived from modeling in (a).
-For all samples, <1% assimilation of alkali-basalt-like melt is required to explain the observed trends in re-enrichment of rare-earth elements.
+For all samples, <1% assimilation of alkali-basalt-like melt is required to explain the observed trends of REE re-enrichment.

 ##cpx_literature_comparison